 Enjoy shinrin yoku, a Japanese practice which translates as forest bathing.
 It's simply immersing yourself in the natural environment of the forest and tuning in to it.
 It will soothe your mind, reduce stress and make you feel energised and happy, Try it!

 Take a moment to appreciate the the here and now

 If you are happier on two wheels than two feet, the forest is the place to do your cycling.
 With everything from gentle trails for families and beginners to extreme trails for skilled adrenaline junkies, it's 2,500 km of cycle heaven.

 Cycle Happy is Forestry Commission England’s family cycling initiative which is full of tips and advice on how to get started.
 There are some great activity sheets to put some fun into your adventures.

 Talking of Forest Holidays, why not put those gym savings towards a pleasurable treat.
 Our nine UK locations are all situated on Forestry Commission land.
 Some, such as Deerpark and Sherwood Forest, are hidden deep in the forest and others, such as Ardgartan Argyll and Strathyre enjoy enviable loch-side positions.

 Take in view's like this one at Strathyre across Loch Lubnaig

 Along with the Forest Ranger adventures, there are forest trails, cycle routes, and a host of energising activities, from canoeing down the Wye at Forest of Dean to flying down the Zipwire at Keldy.
-You can do as much…or as little… as you desire, and when the day's adventures are over, you can cosy up with the family in your cabin and award yourself a great big tick against those new year resolutions.
+You can do as much…or as little… as you desire, and when the day's adventures are over, you can cosy up with the family in your log cabin with a hot tub adjacent and award yourself a great big tick against those new year resolutions.